silbongio/silbongio.github.io/_posts/2024-09-06-new-paper-published.md

 ---
 layout: post
-title: "New paper published in Studies in Hispanic and Lusophone Linguistics"
+title: "New Paper Published in Studies in Hispanic and Lusophone Linguistics"
 ---

 My new paper is out!